 A risk-based approach to AML compliance helps businesses protect themselves from financial crime because it allows organizations to identify and address risks before they occur.
 This approach is far better than a reactive approach.

-To know how to adopt a risk-based approach to your business’s AML compliance, we have a dedicated post which discusses this in our Risk-Based Approach to AML Compliance.
+To know how to adopt a risk-based approach to your business’s AML compliance, we have a dedicated post that discusses this in our Risk-Based Approach to AML Compliance.

 2. Strong Governance Framework